Saubhagya02/Binary-Azeotropic-VLE/README.md

 *The training loss drops rapidly to near zero, while the validation loss plateaus, which can be a sign of overfitting.*

+### Improved Model Version 2 (Fixed Overfitting)

+**Azeotrope Prediction (y-x Diagram):**

+This version has fixed the Overfitting problem which exists in the version 1 of improved model

+**Training & Validation Loss:**

+*The loss curves converge smoothly, indicating good model training.*
 ## How to Run the Project

 To replicate this project, follow the steps below: